Northwest Missouri State University

-Northwest Missouri State University (NW Missouri) is a public university in Maryville, Missouri.
-It has an enrollment of about 8,505 students.
+Northwest Missouri State University (NW Missouri) is a public university in Maryville, Missouri, United States.
+It has an enrollment of 9,152 students.
 Founded in 1905 as a teachers college, its campus is based on the design for Forest Park at the 1904 St. Louis World's Fair and is the official Missouri State Arboretum.
-The school is governed by a state-appointed Board of Regents and headed by Interim President Clarence Green.
+The school is governed by a state-appointed Board of Regents and headed by President Lance Tatum.

 The Northwest Bearcats compete in the National Collegiate Athletic Association (Division II) and Mid-America Intercollegiate Athletics Association for men's and women's sports.

 History

 Founding

 In 1905, the Missouri Legislature created five districts in the state to establish normal schools, comprising a state teacher college network.

 Maryville won the competition for the Northwest district with an offer to donate 86 acre (on coincidentally the northwest corner of town) and $58,000 on the site of a Methodist Seminary.
 The other districts in the network were to be at Kirksville (Northeast – now Truman State), Cape Girardeau (Southeast), Springfield (Southwest – now Missouri State), and Warrensburg (Central – now Central Missouri).

 The original mission of the school, initially known as the Fifth District Normal School, was to teach elementary school teachers.
 Classes began on June 13, 1906, with a lab school teaching Maryville's children (that was eventually named the Horace Mann school) in kindergarten through third grade.
 The school was later expanded to a full-fledged high school before dropping back to its current configuration of kindergarten through sixth grade.

 In 1919 the school was renamed Northwest Missouri State Teacher's College, and with that came the ability to grant baccalaureate degrees.
 In 1949 the name was shrunk to Northwest Missouri State College by the Board of Regents.